s3curitybug/similarity-uniform-fuzzy-hash/README.md

 Compares in a table all computed and loaded hashes, showing in the table for each hash its similarity to every other one.

 The argument `--truncateNames` or `-trunc` can be introduced, indicating the maximum number of characters to display in the hashes names.

 The argument `--markAbove` or `-ma` can be introduced, indicating an upper threshold (0 to 1) to mark all similarities above or equal to it with a color.

-The argument `--markBelow` or `-mb` can be introduced, indicating an lower threshold (0 to 1) to mark all similarities below it with a color.
+The argument `--markBelow` or `-mb` can be introduced, indicating a lower threshold (0 to 1) to mark all similarities below it with a color.

 About the `--compareToAll` or `-xya` argument: